Close

 l.
 Particulars of Investments, Loans and Guarantees

-The particulars of Investments, Loans and Guarantees covered under Section 186 of the Companies Act, 2013 read with the rules made thereunder are provided in Note No. 37, 38 and 39 of the Standalone Financial Statements.
+The particulars of Investments, Loans and Guarantees covered under Section 186 of the Companies Act, 2013 and Schedule V of the SEBI Listing Regulations, 2015, are provided in Note No. 38, 39 and 40 of the Standalone Financial Statements.

 m.
 Significant and Material Orders passed by the Regulators